kresowe/flags/README.md

 Images of the flags of countries and the names of the countries are downloaded from https://en.wikipedia.org/wiki/Gallery_of_sovereign_state_flags using `requests` and `BeautifulSoup4` libraries.

-The images are saved in the directory `data`.
-The names of the countries are saved in the same order to the file `countries.txt` in the same directory.
+The names of the countries are saved in the same order to the text file.

 #### Preprocessing data